single-cell-data/TileDB-SOMA/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Please provide a code example to reproduce this behavior.
+Provide a code example and any sample input data (e.g. an H5AD) as an attachment to reproduce this behavior.

 **Expected behavior**
 A clear and concise description of what you expected to happen.